 Hiking Escalante Natural Bridge

 We laughed a lot.
-It was an adventure finding the most forgiving river bank at each crossing and perfecting our technique of removing boots and socks, wading across the river, drying our feet, and donning socks and boots at each crossing.
+It was an adventure finding the most forgiving river bank at each crossing.
+We perfected our technique of removing boots and socks, wading across the river, drying our feet, and donning socks and boots at each crossing.

-Escalante Natural Bridge: Can you walk in the river?
+Can you walk in the river at Escalante Natural Bridge?

 The river walking was both physically and mentally challenging because we had to choose each step carefully.
 It was a nice change from mindlessly putting one foot in front of the other on the flat sandy trail.
 Plus the cool water on our feet felt great on a hot afternoon.

 I packed sandwiches for lunch and planned to buy sides and drinks from the Kiva Koffeehouse.

 Kiva Koffeehouse is the only restaurant in the Escalante Canyon area.
 The coffeehouse provides great scenic views of the area.
 Unfortunately, their menu was very limited due to COVID and they were not allowing customers indoors.

 A folding table was blocking the front doorway and acting as a temporary ordering counter.
 We saw a similar setup at the liquor store in Escalante with a cart showcasing their beer selection to patrons.
 Kiva Koffeehouse had an interesting setup with a nice view.

 While in Escalante, we also visited the local grocery store, Griffins Grocery & General Merchandise.
 During our visit, their hours were noon until 6 pm on Monday- Saturday.
 However, I am not sure if the hours were normal or limited due to COVID.

 Griffins is a small shop compared to our usual supermarket experience, but they had very fair prices and a decent selection.
 We were able to restock our pantry and refill our supplies of fresh produce without breaking the bank.
 They offered gloves, masks, and hand sanitizer at the front door to keep customers safe.